electrifier/Classic-electrifier/README.md

 electrifier is an open-source project which extends Windows :registered: Explorer with

-* Full-featured multi-tab experience
+- [x] Full-featured multi-tab experience
-* PowerShell integration, automation and extensibility
+- [ ] Built-in file viewers and plain editors
-* Built-in file viewers and plain editors
+- [ ] Session management and history functionality
-* Session management and history functionality
+- [ ] PowerShell integration, automation and extensibility

 However, since electrifier is still in early development stages, most mentioned features are currently work in progress or just plans for the future.